HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   image="font-unit-usage.png",
   caption="Font unit usage.",
-  description="A bar chart showing `px` is used for font sizes on 70.5% of desktop and mobiles pages, `em` on 14.9% and 15.2% respectively, `rem` on 5.7% and 5.6%, `%` on 4.5% and 4.8%, `<number>` on 2.1% and 1.9%, and finally `pt` on 1.7% and 1.5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=850268795&format=interactive",
+  description="A bar chart showing `px` is used for font sizes on 71% of desktop and mobiles pages, `em` on 15% and 15% respectively, `rem` on 6% and 6%, `%` on 4% and 5%, `<number>` on 2% and 2%, and finally `pt` on 2% and 2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=850268795&format=interactive",
   sheets_gid="955782036",
   sql_file="units_properties.sql",
 ) }}

 Another thing to keep in mind is the unit you choose for font size.
-We found that 70.5% of pages in desktop use px, and only 14.9% and 5.7% use em and rem respectively.
-So the percentage of px usage in desktop has increased by 2% compared to last year, while em usage has decreased by 1.5%.
+We found that 71% of pages in desktop use `px`, and only 15% and 6% use `em` and `rem` respectively.
+So the percentage of `px` usage in desktop has increased by 2% compared to last year, while `em` usage has decreased by 2%.
 It's considered wise to use relative units such as `em` or `rem` when it comes to `font-size` because if you use `px` <a hreflang="en" href="https://adrianroselli.com/2019/12/responsive-type-and-zoom.html#Update02">it will not scale</a> if the user explicitly choses a bigger or smaller default font size in the browser settings.

 ### Language identification